sirysiu/transactions-capstone/README.md

 filter their search and have access to either just payments or deposit, even access their search by date.

+## Features

+- **Add Deposits**: Users can record positive amounts (deposits).
+- **Make Payments**: Users can record negative amounts (payments).
+- **View Ledger**: Users can display all transactions, or filter by deposits and payments.
+- **Reports**: Generate reports based on transaction dates.

+## Java Classes
+- `TransactionApp.java`: The main class that will run the program.
+- `Reports.java`: Generate the report based on specific search
+- `Transaction.java`: Serves as blueprint for creating transaction objects

 ## User interface
 #### Home screen
 The first prompt that the user will view.